moosedookie/rutorrentMobile/README.md

 * seedingtime: Adds the fields Added and Finished to the torrent details page.
 * ratio: Allows you to see and set the ratio group for a torrent.
 * throttle: Allows you to see and set the channel for a torrent.
+* ratiocolor: Changes the color of ratio column depending on current ratio.

 ### Configuration